 The Department of Pathology at the University of Mississippi Medical Center (UMMC) is a fully accredited four-year training program in combined Anatomic and Clinical Pathology.
 A total of 12 resident positions are offered, divided among each year of training.
 Most new appointments are at the post-graduate year-1 level; however, advanced post-graduate year level appointments may be arranged.

 UMMC's main campus is the only state-of-the-art tertiary care facility in the state and is the primary teaching facility where pathology residents train.
-Collaboration and interaction with other UMMC departments, as well as Mississippi Blood Services, Mississippi State Department of Health and the Mississippi Crime Lab afford a well-rounded training experience for each resident.
+Collaboration and interaction with other UMMC departments, as well as Mississippi Blood Services and the Mississippi State Department of Health afford a well-rounded training experience for each resident.

 Our residency program is designed to provide a comprehensive curriculum that meets the requirements of the American Board of Pathology, yet allows our residents flexibility to pursue interests in various subspecialties.
 In addition to AP/CP core rotations, our program offers elective rotations which can be utilized for translational and/or basic science research as well as advanced training in selected areas of general and subspecialty pathology.